dgroomes/my-software/README.md

      1. Add the `bin/` directory to the path.
          * For example, append something like `export PATH="$PATH:~/repos/opensource/jmeter/bin"` to your `.bashrc`
 29. Install fzf <https://github.com/junegunn/fzf>
-     1. Install it using the git option: <https://github.com/junegunn/fzf/tree/0db65c22d369026a0a9af079bfa7e8110e850ec9#using-git>
+     1. Install it using the [HomeBrew option](https://github.com/junegunn/fzf/blob/20230402d087858ca9a93aa8fe53d289f29c1836/README.md?plain=1#L28)
-         1. Specifically, execute `git clone --depth 1 https://github.com/junegunn/fzf.git ~/.fzf` and `~/.fzf/install`
+     2. ```shell
+        brew install fzf
+        ```
+     3. Enable fuzzy auto-completion and key bindings with the following command (for some reason I'm having trouble
+        executing this command from Intellij's embedded terminal but I can't deal with this right now so just execute it
+        from iTerm.
+     4. ```shell
+        $(brew --prefix)/opt/fzf/install
+        ```
-         1. When it prompts for *Do you want to enable fuzzy auto-completion?* Answer yes
+     5. When it prompts for *Do you want to enable fuzzy auto-completion?* Answer YES
-         1. When it prompts for *Do you want to enable key bindings?* Answer yes
+     6. When it prompts for *Do you want to enable key bindings?* Answer YES
-         1. When it prompts for *Do you want to update your shell configuration files?* Answer yes
+     7. When it prompts for *Do you want to update your shell configuration files?* Answer NO (instead we use the `bash/bash-fzf.bash` file)
 30. Install `gh` https://github.com/cli/cli
      1. `brew install gh`
      1. Use it for the first time and log in.